twhui/SRGAN-PyTorch/README.md

 # SRResNet-pyTorch

-This repository contains the pyTorch implementation of <strong>SRResNet</strong> in the paper <a href="https://arxiv.org/abs/1609.04802"><strong>Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network </strong></a>.
+This repository contains the pyTorch re-implementation of <strong>SRResNet</strong> in the paper <a href="https://arxiv.org/abs/1609.04802"><strong>Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network </strong></a>, CVPR17.

+We closely followed the network structure, training strategy and training set as the orignal SRResNet.
+We also implemented <strong>subpixel convolution layer<strong> as <a href="https://arxiv.org/abs/1609.05158"><strong> Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network</strong></a>, CVPR16.

 # Results in terms of PSNR and SSIM
 </ul>